-Life Orientation For Homeschoolers
+Life Orientation for Homeschoolers

 In 2002 life orientation became a compulsory subject in South African schools from Grade R all the way to Grade 12.
 This subject was them implemented in schools with the Revised National Curriculum Statement or C2005.

-Prior to this there were a group of subjects like guidance, PT (physical training) and Religious Education that Life Orientation then replaced.
+Prior to this there were a group of subjects like Guidance, PT (physical training) and Religious Education that Life Orientation then replaced.
 The new subject was seen as a way to equip scholars with life skills that would enable them to make wise choices, understand healthy living (sports and food), get career direction, learn study skills and become aware of environmental, community and society issues.

 All these topics are worthwhile to spend time on, specifically if scholars do not have parents who train and teach them but instead spend many hours separated from the family unit.